Flag of Peru: Flag of 1884

 After the War of the Pacific, the coat of arms in the flag was slightly altered to represent the territory lost after the Treaty of Ancón.

 Flag of 1950

 In 1950, President Manuel A. Odría modified the national flag to its current form by removing the coat of arms from the civil flag since it was used de facto, being easier to make.
 The national ensign and war flag were created for exclusive uses, each with a variant of the coat of arms, which was also changed slightly.
 These remain as the official flags today.

-The Marcha de Banderas
+Marcha de Banderas

-The Marcha de Banderas (Spanish: March of Flags) is a military march sung during the flag raising.
+The Marcha de Banderas (lit.
+'March of Flags') is a military march sung during the flag raising.
 It was created in 1897 by SM Jose Sabas Libornio Ibarra, who said that like President Nicolás de Piérola, he disagreed with the indiscriminate interpretation of the National Anthem at all official events that were derived from civic events.
 In December of that year was officially recognized to be executed in any official act.